General Information

 The manufacturer/dealer contacted me to bring the vehicle in for repair after filing.
 Will this jeopardize my case?

-The repair should be completed timely to provide an opportunity for assessment.
-The Demand may be withdrawn if the repair is satisfactory.
-A hearing may be requested if the condition(s) recurs, and the vehicle is still covered by the manufacturer's express warranty.
+The repair should be completed in a timely manner to allow for assessment.
+If the repair is satisfactory, the demand may be withdrawn.
+If the condition (s) recur, a hearing may be requested if the vehicle is still covered by the manufacturer's express warranty.

-You may continue to hearing even if the claimed condition appears to be fixed.
+You may continue to the hearing even if the claimed condition appears to be fixed.
 Your reason(s) for dissatisfaction would then be considered by the Board.

 You may withdraw from the arbitration process if the repair is acceptable and retain the option to request a hearing if the condition recurs as long as the vehicle is still within the manufacturer's express warranty.
 You may continue to hearing even if the claimed condition appears to be fixed.
 The Board would then weigh your reasons for dissatisfaction.